 The TNPRC is proud of its accreditation with the Association for the Assessment and Accreditation of Laboratory Animal Care International (AAALAC), a private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.
 Our commitment to responsible animal care and use is demonstrated through our voluntary participation in AAALAC's program whose standards exceed legal requirements.
 We are also frequently inspected by the United States Department of Agriculture (USDA), the federal agency responsible for enforcing the laws of the Animal Welfare Act.
 In addition, the Office of Laboratory Animal Welfare (OLAW) has responsibility for providing oversight to these institutions, receiving research funding from NIH.

 The practice of keeping monkeys as pets is inhumane to the animals and potentially dangerous to people.
-Monkeys are so highly intelligent, social and emotionally complex animals that their needs cannot be met easily by human owners.
+Monkeys are highly intelligent, socially and emotionally complex animals whose needs cannot be met easily by pet owners.
 Keeping a monkey as a pet can result in permanent emotional and/or physical damage to the animal and in behaviors that are potentially dangerous to humans.
 Monkeys can also carry diseases that are fatal to humans.

-In addition to books, the Internet is an excellent resource.
-We provide some information at the "Primates" section of our website.
+In addition to books, the internet is an excellent resource.
 One of the best places to start is the Primate Information Network.
 This site contains a wealth of information and numerous links to other websites.

 Yes, they do!
 And the bonds formed are good for the caretakers, for the monkeys, and for the science.
 A well-written book that looks at this issue in depth is "The Inevitable Bond: Examining Scientist-Animal Interactions", H. Davis and D. Balfour, 1992, New York: Cambridge University Press.